Wild orbits and generalised singularity modules: stratifications and quantisation: Marked strata of wild orbits and centralisers

 \section{Marked strata of wild orbits and centralisers}

-Here we will define strata of wild orbits corresponding to a choice of marking, and then characterise the stabiliser of the marking in the $(r-1)$-semisimple case, in a perfect generalisation of \S~\ref{sec:tame_strata} (cf.~\cite[\S~3]{yamakawa_2019_fundamental_two_forms_for_isomonodromic_deformations}).
+Here we define strata of wild orbits corresponding to a choice of marking, and then we determine the stabiliser of the marking in the $(r-1)$-semisimple case, in a perfect generalisation of \S~\ref{sec:tame_strata} (cf.~\cite[\S~3]{yamakawa_2019_fundamental_two_forms_for_isomonodromic_deformations}).